 - Pack for safety.
 Be prepared for your trail adventures!
 Bring your own first aid kit and individualize it for personal health concerns such as allergies or prescriptions.

 - Please pick up any litter that you see.

 - Pass KTC’s name on to others you meet on the Trail so our direct support base can grow.

 - Due to its remoteness and lack of communication services, it is not recommended to travel the beautiful Swale Canyon section of the trail alone.
 Cell phones do not work in this area.

 - Note: You use the Klickitat Trail at your own risk

 - We always welcome feedback about the trail.

-- NOTE: The Swale Canyon portion of the Klickitat Trail closes annually to ALL recreational use from mid-June to mid-October.
+- Please Note: The Swale Canyon portion of the Klickitat Trail closes annually to ALL recreational use from mid-June to mid-October.
 All other portions of the Trail are open year round.
 Washington Department of Natural Resources (DNR) determines the reasonable and responsible time to close Swale Canyon.
 When DNR’s fire danger rating reaches “high”, the annual closure of Swale Canyon takes effect.
 Here’s the link to check fire danger conditions in Washington state: